AlpacaTravel/graph-sdk-svelte-demo/README.md

 Svelte offers an excellent environment for developing lightweight vanilla JavaScript applications.

-This demo shows that you can build a working site, loading a list of places you have selected from an Alpaca Collection, and can allow users to manage an itinerary, all without heavy project libraries.
+This demo shows that you can build a working site:

+- Load a list of places from a collection you have made
+- Add/Remove items from an itinerary
+- View your itinerary

-The total demo size is ~10KB for all dependencies.
+The total demo size is ~10KB for all dependencies, demonstrating that these functions can be lightweight.
 Network requests leverage GraphQL to only fetch the data needed.

 ## Running local